What we do

 - Maintains links with universities, and ecumenical and third sector research groups

 - Co-ordinates ethical approval for external researchers

-We are comprised of a team of Development Managers based across the UK that maintain meaningful relationships and respond to development project requests.
+We are comprised of a team of Development Managers based across the UK that develop and maintain meaningful relationships and respond to development project requests.
 A Development project is one where local mission is changing or growing and the building is unsuitable for the new mission and programme.
 Our role is to project manage that growth from pre-inception to feasibility.
-We support the local expression of the Salvation Army through their building changes as well as other resources that are required.
+We support the local expression of the Salvation Army in relation to mission through their building changes as well as other resources that are required.
 Through our work, we:

 - Provide objective advice and evidence to support mission-related decision making